loopbackio/loopback.io/pages/en/lb3/Connect-your-API-to-a-data-source.md

 The `loopback-getting-started` module contains the `create-sample-models.js` script to demonstrate auto-migration.
 If you've been following along from the beginning (and didn't just clone this module), then you'll need to copy it from below or [from GitHub](https://github.com/strongloop/loopback-getting-started/blob/master/server/boot/create-sample-models.js) .
 Put it in the application's `/server/boot` directory so it will get executed when the application starts.

-{% include note.html content="
-The auto-migration script below is an example of a _boot script_ that LoopBack executes when an application initially starts up.
+{% include note.html content="The auto-migration script below is an example of a _boot script_ that LoopBack executes when an application initially starts up.
 Use boot scripts for initialization and to perform any other logic your application needs to perform when it starts.
 See [Defining boot scripts](Defining-boot-scripts) for more information.
 " %}

 {% include code-caption.html content="/server/boot/create-sample-models.js" %}